 Their silversmith, Manuel Naranjo was nice old native American man who was a true artist and craftsmen and he was skilled at many tasks.
 I wish I knew more about him, he was an interesting character!
 My first exposure to seeing someone working with metal, was Manuel.
 Although I am not a silversmith, I believe meeting Manuel, seeing his metal working tools and some of the things he was making, left an impression on me.
 My metal work is different from what Manuel did but he was definitely an inspired to me.
 Native American Sunrise

 I was just a kid when I first met Mr. Kohlberg, My mom worked at the Kohlberg's antiques store in the 1960's and 70's. and she became friend of the Kohlberg's.
 She did research, restoration, and sales for the store.
 She enjoyed working there and met a lot of interesting collectors, including Vincent Price.
+My sister also worked at Kohlberg's in the 70s.

-I got to visit the store sometimes and I was exposed to all these wonderful old things, All these old things made an impression on me, drew me more into past history and art through the ages.
+Sometimes I got to visit the old store on 17th street and I was exposed to all these wonderful old things, All these old things made an impression on me, drew me more into past history and art through the ages.
 I wanted to start collecting too!
 Around the age of 14, I started collecting old things as a hobby, mostly military items from WWI and WWII but many other things too!
 Mr. Kohlberg died in the 1970's but Mrs. Kohlberg continued to run the store for many years.
 Paula Kohlberg died in 1995.
 They were a great team, respected by many and had a wide variety of customers from around the world.
 I have very fond memories of the Kohlbergs and their store, these memories have contributed to my appreciation for culture and history.
 The Kohlberg's, their history and exposure to their antiques and collectibles, have left lasting memories with me and have had an influence on me, and even on my artwork.